shaddih1/ambush/README.md

 # Usage

-To use Ambush is very simple you just have to open in terminal the program and type the IP first with ‘’  as the example shows.
+To use Ambush is very simple you just have to open in terminal the program and type the IP.
+If you're struggling trying tp get the IP I can recomend you NSLOOKUP from your terminal or website http://www.kloth.net/services/nslookup.php
-Example: ‘192.168.0.1’

 ![](pic/ambushpic.png)